-- Create a positive and respectful climate with realistic expectations - Communicate with parents and carers in a timely and appropriate manner - Promote the school rules and make expectations for behaviour absolutely clear - Be sensitive and kind at all times - Praise good behaviour authentically
+- Create a positive and respectful climate with realistic expectations - Communicate with parents and carers in a timely and appropriate manner

-- Be ready to challenge unwanted behaviours providing the children with the opportunity to explore what is expected of them and help them find alternatives (What have you done?
+- Promote the school Expectations for Behaviour; ensuring the children have a good understanding - Be sensitive and kind at all times - Praise good behaviour authentically - Be ready to challenge unwanted behaviours providing the children with the opportunity to explore what is expected of them and help them find alternatives (What have you done?
 What should you have done?
 What could you do differently next time?) - Promote through example, honesty and courtesy - Always listen to both sides when dealing with incidents - Offer a curriculum that engages and enthuses all the children - Encourage relationships based on kindness, respect and understanding of the needs of others - Ensure fair treatment for all regardless of age, gender, race and ability and disability - Think about the child and take into consideration anything that could impact on how a child is choosing to behave - Show appreciation of the efforts and contributions of all